Fraud

 Computer fraud differs from basic or ordinary fraud in that there is no personal relationship between the deceiver and the deceived.

 Consequently, there is also no mistake.
-The fraudster uses a computer device through which he modifies, alters or hides information in a computer system, with the aim of obtaining an unwanted transfer of an asset, either to the fraudster or to a third party.
+The fraudster uses a computer device through which he modifies, alters, or hides information in a computer system intending to obtain an unwanted transfer of an asset, either to the fraudster or to a third party.

-Article 250 of the Criminal Code establishes that fraud will be aggravated and, therefore, will carry a higher penalty, in the event that any of these circumstances concur in the commission of the offence of fraud:
+Article 250 of the Criminal Code establishes that fraud will be aggravated and, therefore, will carry a higher penalty if any of these circumstances concur in the commission of the offense of fraud:

-• The swindle takes place with respect to articles of basic necessity or similar goods, such as housing.
+• The scam concerns articles of primary necessity or similar goods, such as housing.

-• The swindle is carried out with abuse or manipulation of a signature or document of another.
+• The scam is carried out with the abuse or manipulation of a signature or document of another.

-• It is carried out in relation to cultural, scientific, artistic or historical heritage assets.
+• It concerns cultural, scientific, artistic, or historical heritage assets.

 • It is very serious due to the importance of the damage and the economic state in which the victim or their relatives are left.